4p0cryph0n/4p0cryph0n.github.io/_posts/2025-05-09-ot-security-iec104-attack-and-defend.md

 From the output, we can see that the service `iec-104` is running on port `2404` of our Conpot instance.
 But this only confirms that the service is running.
 In order to interact with it, we need to go through substations that are connected to the master.

->A substation is known as an Application Service Data Unit (ASDU), which is essentially a Remote Terminal Unit (RTU) that is used to communicate with the master.
-Each ASDU has a common address, known as an ASDU Common Address which is a unique identifier.
+>An Application Service Data Unit (ASDU) is a message wrapper that facilitates communication and the transmission of data points between a Remote Terminal Unit (RTU) and the master.
+Each ASDU has a common address, known as an ASDU Common Address which is unique to each RTU.

 `nmap` has a neat script to discover these ASDU addresses, which is called `iec-identify.nse`.
 Let's utilize this: